KUDOS Children's Theatre Company | kudos@kudosct.com

 KUDOS Children’s Theatre Company was co-founded in 2003 by Sarah Rushton and served the San Joaquin County community for 21 years through youth theatre education, productions, and creative programming.

-As Co-Founder & Artistic Director, Sarah guided the organization’s artistic vision, educational philosophy, and long-term program development while collaborating with teaching artists, staff, families, volunteers, and community members throughout KUDOS’ history.
+As Co-Founder & Executive Artistic Director, Sarah helped guide the organization's artistic vision, educational philosophy, curriculum development, and long-term program planning while collaborating with fellow leadership, teaching artists, staff, families, volunteers, and community members throughout KUDOS' history.

-KUDOS was built on the belief that theatre education should support both artistic growth and personal development.
+KUDOS was built on the belief that theatre education nurtures both artistic growth and personal development.
 Through ensemble-based creative experiences, students were encouraged to build confidence, communication skills, responsibility, and creative independence within a supportive learning environment.

 The educational philosophy of KUDOS Children’s Theatre Company emphasized process-based learning, where creativity, exploration, and participation were considered as important as performance outcomes.